pub struct Stage { /* private fields */ }Expand description

 pub fn used_camera_id(&self) -> Id<CameraDescriptor>

-of the camera currently in use.
+Return the Id of the camera currently in use.

 Sourcepub fn use_camera_id(&self, camera_id: Id<CameraDescriptor>)